burakkazimyilmaz/burakkazimyilmaz.github.io/_pages/research.md

         <summary>Abstract</summary>
         Foreign electoral intervention is an increasingly popular tool for authoritarian superpowers to influence politics in the international system.
 This paper conceptualizes a strategy of foreign meddling: adverse side-taking.
 We argue that foreign rivals can tip the balance of electoral support in favor of their preferred candidate by overtly endorsing another candidate.
 This strategy can be effective because rivals' endorsement can signal to domestic voters that the endorsed candidate, if elected, will likely make inappropriate foreign policy decisions for their country.
 To offer a first-cut empirical test of our argument, we administered a pilot survey experiment to American citizens and found that---consistent with the core prediction of our theory---candidates endorsed by US rivals suffered significant electoral backlash.
 Building on our pilot study, we design and preregister a complementary pair of candidate-choice and vignette-based experiments to unpack the impact, mechanism, and scope of adverse side-taking.

-- Unity on the Pitch, Unity in the State?
-Football and Attitudes Toward Decentralization.
-  -   <details>

-        <summary>Abstract</summary>
-        How do major national rituals such as international football matches affect political attitudes on territorial organization?
-This paper investigates whether exposure to Spanish national team matches influences individual preferences over decentralization and national identification.
-Leveraging the timing of football matches and a rich panel dataset of political attitudes in Spain, I employ a quasi-experimental design that relies on the as-if random timing of matches relative to the survey fieldwork.
-I find that exposure to a national match significantly increases identification with Spanish identity and reduces support for greater regional autonomy.
-The findings contribute to our understanding of how seemingly irrelevant events shape attitudes toward national unity and political structure.